WVUHPC/Modern-Fortran/_episodes/20-Parallel-Programming.md

 ~~~
 {: .language-fortran}

-This comments are safely ignored by a compiler that does not support OpenMP.
+These comments are safely ignored by a compiler that does not support OpenMP.
-A compiler supporting OpenMP will use those instructions to create a executable that will span a number of threads.
+A compiler supporting OpenMP will use those instructions to create an executable that will span a number of threads.
-Each thread could potentially run on independent cores resulting on a parallelization of the loop.
+Each thread could potentially run on independent cores resulting on the parallelization of the loop.
-OpenMP also include features to collect the partial sums of ``pi``.
+OpenMP also includes features to collect the partial sums of ``pi``.

 To compile this code each compiler provides arguments that enable the support for it.
 In the case of GCC the compilation is: